VHS Revival goes twelve rounds with Sylvester Stallone’s MTV-styled propaganda vehicle.

 It is these instances that lend the movie an irresistible charm.
 In spite of its political aggression, Rocky IV has so much more to offer than a warped historical lens.
 For fans of the 1980s, the movie is a wonderful porthole into the popular culture of the time, and most explicitly the MTV generation.
 Almost every scene is saturated with the slick and seamless MTV formula that would come to prominence in the mid-1980s.
 The movie’s entire second act resembles an extended music video that recaps past events from the stylised perspective of a brooding Rocky, who handles personal conflict the way Lionel Richie handles love songs, drenched in shadows and cruising the city streets as the world’s real problems flash by in a neon Neverland.

 There is also the infamous training montage, which sees our patriotic hero thrust and sweat in a spectacle of stylised hypermasculinity.
-It is a scene which smacks of the self-obsessed fitness culture of the time, while clearly sending a message to real-life rival Arnold Schwarzenegger, who by that time had already usurped Stallone as Hollywood’s leading action star.
+It is a scene which smacks of the self-obsessed fitness culture of the time, while clearly sending a message to real-life adversary Arnold Schwarzenegger, who by that time had already usurped Stallone as Hollywood’s leading action star.
 It is here where the movie utilises its memorable synth-rock soundtrack, a hit-laden extravaganza which oozes period nostalgia, elevating the movie from staunch political drudgery to mindless escapism as we gear up for the inevitable finale.
 The only thing missing from Stallone’s cinematic wet dream is a Russian-garbed Arnie standing in the opposite corner of the ring, although something tells me this would have resulted in a different ending entirely.

 Rocky – During this fight, I’ve seen a lot of changing, in the way you feel about me, and in the way I feel about you.
 In here, there were two guys killing each other, but I guess that’s better than twenty million.
 I guess what I’m trying to say, is that if I can change, and you can change, everybody can change!